 So today, we’re sharing our favorite stock video sites, both free and paid.

 We’ll be providing helpful hints about understanding video licensing and the sites that make it the simplest.

 Check out our list below!

-Videvo is the largest online resource dedicated for free HD stock footage and our Project Manager’s often find exactly what we need here.
+Videvo is the largest online resource dedicated to free HD stock footage and our Project Manager often find exactly what we need here.